 The information intensity in the investigated applications varies.
-Moreover, the information is used differently, e.g., at maintenance or during operation.
-In some applications, the information originates from logging and diagnostics of the systems operational conditions, whereas other applications may receive and process external information that has to be presented to the users during operation.
+In some applications, the information originates from logging and diagnostics of the systems operational conditions, whereas other applications receive and process external information that is presented to the users during operation.

 Future characteristics: The interviewees believe that the information intensity and number of control functionality will increase in the future.
 They state that in the future both legislation and insurance reasons will force development of more sophisticated control algorithms and require an increasing amount of information to be saved for diagnostic reasons.
-In addition, one company predicts that legislations, especially non-pollution laws, and future trends in development of vehicle engines will require better control precision, resulting in an increased transformation from open to closed loop controlling.
-Furthermore, some interviewees predict that applications interacting with the environment will be developed using fewer sensors in the future and that certain conditions/states of the environment will be derived using the remaining set of sensors.
-Classification of functionality in Safety Integrity Levels (SIL) [7] is also believed to be an important activity in the future.
+In addition, designers from one company predicts that legislations, especially non-pollution laws, and future trends in development of vehicle engines will require better control precision.
+This will result in an increased transformation from open to closed loop controlling.
+Furthermore. some interviewees predict that functionality interacting with the environment will be developed using fewer sensors in the future and that certain conditions/states of the environment will be derived using the remaining set of sensors.
+Classification of functionality in Safety Integrity

+Levels (SIL) [7] is also believed to be an important activity in the future.

 3.2.
-Application properties
+Functional application properties

-In this section, we present the interviewees experienced importance of the following application properties: analysability, reliability, safety, maintainability, testability, portability and reusability.
+In this section, we present the interviewees concern on the following application properties: safety, maintainability, testability, reliability, portability and reusability.